Fava Mint Bruschetta

 Fava beans require a significant time commitment, so either get them ready a day before you want to eat or schedule your prep time accordingly.

-Combine the shucked, peeled fave in the food processor with at least a cup of tightly packed fresh mint, a couple cloves of garlic, a splash (about a tablespoon) of Katz Late Harvest Sauvignon Blanc vinegar (the sweet note works well with this), a long pour of good extra virgin olive oil (at least am half cup), and pinch of sea salt.
+Combine the shucked, peeled fave in the food processor with at least a cup of tightly packed fresh mint, a couple cloves of garlic, a splash (about a tablespoon) of Katz Late Harvest Sauvignon Blanc vinegar (the sweet note works well with this), a long pour of good extra virgin olive oil (a few tablespoons at least), and pinch of sea salt.
 Process, taste, adjust salt, oil, or vinegar, and process again to a uniform but slightly coarse paste.